 Smallmouth Bass Fishing

 Pound for pound, Smallmouth Bass are one of the fiercest fighters in the lake.
-Find a rock pile and there will most likely be a Bass there ready to ambush your lure.
+Find a rock pile and there will most likely be a Bass they are ready to ambush your lure.
 They love chomping down on crayfish and we love it when they fly out of the water at our topwater presentations!
 Their shaped just like a football, big and healthy.
-Bronzebacks roam throughout the Woman River and in Spot and Little Walleye portage lakes.
+Bronzebacks roam throughout the Woman River chain, and in Spot and Little Walleye portage lakes.
 The average size is 14-16” with plenty over 18” and the occasional 21-22” beast are caught.
 Catch them casting, jigging, drop shot rigging and fly fishing.

 Yellow Perch Fishing

 Anglers drool over a cooler full of Perch.
 Nowadays with electric fillet knives, I don’t mind putting the effort into cleaning them.
 They love the weeds and a patient angler can do very well with our chunky Perch.
 Most use a piece of nightcrawler on a hook under a slip bobber.
 Large Perch aren’t afraid of attacking larger artificial baits.
 Guests ask if the Perch have yellow grubs?
 In general, there are very few fish with grubs.
 The deeper the water the less likely they will have grubs.
 You can also look at the tail and gills to see if the fish has an over abundance of grubs.
 When thoroughly cooked, the fish is safe to eat.
 Help prevent the infection of fish you release by either releasing the fish in the water or wetting your hands before touching the fish.
 This leaves their protective mucous coating on the fish which prevents infection.
 Wet hands are important when handling all types of fish.
 Perch don’t have long lives and top out at about 15” on the Woman River.